-The Cognitive Science major reflects the interdisciplinary nature of the subject, allowing students to study the mind and brain from multiple perspectives.
-The major draws upon courses not only within the Cognitive Science Department, but also in several other departments, including Psychological and Brain Sciences, Computer Science, and Philosophy.
+The cognitive science major reflects the interdisciplinary nature of the subject, allowing students to study the mind and brain from multiple perspectives.
+The major draws upon courses not only within the Department of Cognitive Science, but also in several other departments, including the departments of Neuroscience, Psychological and Brain Sciences, Computer Science, and Philosophy.

 Cognitive science majors distribute their coursework across all five areas, with special emphasis on two areas chosen as focal areas, providing both breadth and depth of knowledge.